Language

 IQR -

-The median is the middle value when data is sorted in order
+The median is the middle value once your data is sorted in order

-For even datasets, the median is the average of the two middle values
+For an even count, it is the average of the two middle values

 Want to learn more?
 Read documentation →